 Yet, only around 25% of people who need hearing aids are taking advantage of coverage they’re often paying for.

 Does your insurance cover hearing aids?
 It’s time to find out.
-Contact your insurer and schedule an appointment with a hearing specialist to be on your way to improved hearing.
+Contact your insurer today.